Diamondcreeper098/bf2/README.md

   | prints the pointer
   : prints the pointer in text format
   ^ prints newline
-  > gets 1 character input from user (text having more than 1 characters will have their first character read) . resets Program memory
+  > gets 1 character input from user
+  . resets Program memory
   [ adds 10 to the pointer and ] subtracts 10 from the pointer
   _ removes the last item from stack